Skip to main content

 • Antiparticles exist for all particles.
 These have the same mass and spin but opposite values of the electric charge and various other quantum numbers such as lepton number or baryon number.
 The lepton number is the number of leptons minus the number of antileptons, with a similar definition for baryon number.
 Thus, a lepton has lepton number 1 and a baryon has baryon number 1.
 Their antiparticles have lepton number -1 and baryon number -1.
 As far as we know, baryon number and lepton number are absolutely conserved, which means that baryons and leptons can only be created or destroyed in particle-antiparticle pairs.1 Antiparticles are represented by the symbol of the particle with an overbar.

-This page titled 20.1: Hadrons and Leptons is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by David J. Raymond (The New Mexico Tech Press) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 20.1: Hadrons and Leptons is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by David J. Raymond (The New Mexico Tech Press) via source content that was edited to the style and standards of the LibreTexts platform.